Login with RealMe

 What's covered

-This contract covers all external legal services provided by New Zealand lawyers in the areas of:
+The contract covers all external legal services in the following areas of law:

 • banking and finance